google/osv.dev/gcp/appengine/blog/content/posts/using-the-determineversion-api.md

         ]
         }
         ```
-        The best match indicates that the likely libxml2 version is 2.11.3 based on 113 matching files.
+        The best match indicates that the likely libxml2 version is `2.11.3` based on 113 matching files.

+        The confidence scores for versions `2.11.3`, `2.11.4`, `2.11.2`, and `2.11.0` are very close but we shouldn't think of them as equally likely to be the actual version.
+We recommend considering the version with the highest confidence score to be the project's version.
+When scores are equivalent, consider the number of matching files--which is why `2.11.3` is preferred in this case over `2.11.4`. `2.11.3` has one more matching file.

 4. Now that we have the likely version, we can use the `/v1/query` endpoint to find known vulnerabilities.
 The request is as follows:
         ```
         curl -d \